GoogleCloudPlatform/monitoring-dashboard-samples/dev-docs/DASHBOARD_TIPS.md

 to the bottom under "Additional Options", which allows you to use the UI to add in placeholder terms for metric/metadata/resource labels.

-You can also type a legend template in directly (or put it in via the JSON editor).
+You can also type a legend template indirectly (or put it in via the JSON editor).

 For non-MQL charts, legend template placeholders take on the following format